jaredhill4/pt-wordpress/README.md

 ### Connecting to the Database

 To connect to the database inside the `database` container, first ensure the `database` service is running.
-Once you have done so, you may add the following database credentials in [Sequel Pro](http://sequelpro.com/).
+Once you have done so, you may add the following database credentials in [Sequel Pro](http://sequelpro.com/) and connect to the running database.

 | Field    | Value     | Note                            |
 | -------- | --------- | ------------------------------- |